softwaresaved/software-management-plans/README.md

 make templates
 ```

-These will create an intermediate Pandoc Markdown checklist, then convert this into Word and OpenOffice/LibreOffice templates, in `build/templates/`.
+This will create an intermediate Pandoc Markdown checklist, then convert this into Word and OpenOffice/LibreOffice templates, and it will also create a Markdown checklist.
+The templates are placed in `build/templates/`.

 ---